Put Your Hearts Up: After release

+In a 2020 interview with Zach Sang, she stated that she doesn't hate the record but didn't feel it was an accurate reflection of her as a overall artist or person due to her "Cat persona" on Victorious.
+She also stated she was in an uncomfortable position at the time when the song came out and had no interest in recording "bubblegum pop" music as this was a song that was written when she was writing songs for Victorious.

 Music video

 The music video for "Put Your Hearts Up" was shot on November 23, 2011.
 It was directed by Meiert Avis and Jeremy Alter.
 On February 14, 2012, the official music video was uploaded on YouTube under ArianaGrandeVevo at a length of 3 minutes and 49 seconds.
 The video had gained more than 40 million views as of May 2014.
 In the video, Grande walks through the streets of a city sending love to lonely people while dancing and singing.
 Prior to this, the video had been uploaded by other channels.

 Later in March 2013, when "The Way" music video was released, the music video for "Put Your Hearts Up" was made unlisted on Grande's Vevo account at Grande's request.
 The video was then made public again in April 2014 and was deleted shortly after.

 Commercial performance

 The single sold 170,000 downloads by August 2013.
-On July 20, 2014 it was certified gold by the Recording Industry Association of America (RIAA), for combined sales and streams of 500,000 units in the US.
+On July 20, 2014, it was certified gold by the Recording Industry Association of America (RIAA), for combined sales and streams of 500,000 units in the US.